 More recently, my hotel experience was a lot more posh.
-I arrived from Los Angeles at about 6 pm local time and the first available connecting flight to Ljubljana wasn’t until 6:55 am the next day.
 The bus pulled up to a fancy Pullman airport hotel, part of the same luxury chain I had enjoyed in Bangkok.
 Upon check-in I was informed that “your pickup time is 4am.”
 The front desk provided brochures of nearby restaurants, some offering a free pickup from the hotel.
 I didn’t change any money on this trip because I decided to relax instead of going out, since I was more tired from the long flight than hungry.

-My room was elegantly appointed with high-end toiletries, a coffee maker and complimentary water, and a window between the shower and bedroom that would have been a lot more interesting if I wasn’t alone.
-The 2nd floor room didn’t have much of a view through the grimy window, but it was on the same floor as the massive spa and fitness center.
+My room was elegantly appointed with high-end toiletries, a coffee maker and complimentary water.
+The window between the shower and bedroom would have been a lot more interesting if I wasn’t alone.
+The 2nd floor room didn’t have much of a view through the grimy glass, but it was on the same floor as the massive spa and fitness center.
 Guests can use the facilities free of charge, but I hadn’t packed a bathing suit or workout wear in my carry-on.
 Wearing only the Turkish towel they provided, I enjoyed the women-only section of the sauna and Turkish bath.
 That night, I drifted off to sleep — warm, happy and clean in my free hotel room!

 As promised, the Turkish Airlines bus was at the front door of the Pullman to collect me promptly at 4 am.
 Your assigned pickup time is not negotiable.
 But there’s always one joker in the group who delays everyone’s return to the airport by not being ready.
 Please don’t be that person.
 The bus might have to stop at more than one hotel along the route back to the terminal.